northwestcoder/terraform-satori-audit-export/README.md

 - What you will need:
 	- A [Google Cloud](https://console.cloud.google.com/welcome) account and the ability to create new cloud projects.
 	- A [Satori](https://satoricyber.com/testdrive) account with admin rights.
 	- Access to a command line / terminal session.
+Note: this project was tested on macos/bash.

 - _GCP opinions:_